bosoninfo/Resource_Power-BI-Desktop/Chapter05/README.md

 |:--:|
 |Treemap|

-## Format visualizations and apply themems
+## Format visualizations and apply themes

 Recently Microsoft has redesigned the formatting panes and you can apply this new changes by going to `File` -> `Options and settings` -> `Options` -> `Preview features` -> tick `New format pane`.
 Reopen Power BI Desktop, reopen `CP Report.pbix`, and continue on.